Chinese Women

 Women in later dynasties

 Traditionally the ideal woman was slim, delicate and refined.
 Ideally a woman's mouth and lips should resemble a cherry and the teeth should be white and straight.
 The face should be egg-shaped not round and the eyes like almonds.
 The body should be slim, supple and curved with narrow hips and small breasts.
 Women did not mingle in society and were rarely seen on the streets.
 They avoiding being seen out walking and rich women traveled in sedan chairs with their faces hidden behind veils and curtains.
-Even doctors (all men) were forbidden contact, a woman had to indicate on a special ivory model as to where she felt pain so the doctor could diagnose without touching.
-Foreign visitors toured towns and did not see a single woman.
+Even doctors (all men) were forbidden contact, a woman had to indicate on a special ivory model as to where she felt pain so the doctor could diagnose without examining or touching.
+Foreign visitors who visited towns reported that they had not see a single woman.

 The general attitude to female education is summarized in this quote “Why should we think?
 Our husbands are kind to us; we have but one dream, and that to make them happy, and if there were more thinking than that our foreheads would be nothing but wrinkles, and then we would be no longer be loved.”